Merchant Category Codes in Canada

 The examples above of the differing codes for Walmart and Costco and my own experience with my Tangerine Money-Back card highlight how a store’s merchant category code may not correspond with your expectations.
 Quite frankly, the codes may not even seem to correspond to common sense.
 If you have a rewards credit card with accelerated earn categories and want to be certain you’re maximizing your earning potential, it’s essential to contact your credit card provider to confirm specific retailer categories.

 Another smart way to maximize earnings is by using the right credit card for the right code.
 Here’s an overview of the best credit cards to use in some of the most popular merchant categories:

-- Gas: The TD Cash Back Visa Infinite* card not only gives cardholders 3% cash back for gas† (as well as eligible groceries and recurring bill payments†) but has other great driving related extras like a free deluxe TD auto club membership and rental car discounts.
+- Gas: The TD Cash Back Visa Infinite* card not only gives cardholders 3% cash back for gas† (as well as eligible groceries and recurring bill payments†) but has other great driving related extras like Emergency Road Services with Deluxe TD Auto Club Membership† and rental car discounts†.

 - Groceries: The BMO eclipse Visa Infinite* Card gets you 5 BMO Rewards points per $1 spent on groceries, as well as on gas, restaurants, and transit*.
 Get 1 point per $1 spent on all other purchases*.